Skip to main content

 There are three types of messages:

-• external—messages sent from outside of the blockchain to a smart contract inside the blockchain.
-Such messages should be explicitly accepted by smart contracts during the so-called credit_gas.
-If the message is not accepted, the node should not accept it into a block or relay it to other nodes.
+• External - messages sent from outside the blockchain to a smart contract inside the blockchain.
+Smart contracts should explicitly accept such messages during the so-called credit_gas.
+The node should not accept the message into a block or relay it to other nodes if it is not accepted.

-• internal—messages sent from one blockchain entity to another.
-Such messages, in contrast to external ones, may carry some TON and pay for themselves.
-Thus, smart contracts that receive such messages may not accept it.
+• Internal - messages sent from one blockchain entity to another.
+In contrast to external messages, such messages may carry some TON and pay for themselves.
+Thus, smart contracts that receive such messages may not accept them.
 In this case, gas will be deducted from the message value.

-• logs—messages sent from a blockchain entity to the outer world.
+• Logs - messages sent from a blockchain entity to the outer world.
 Generally, there is no mechanism for sending such messages out of the blockchain.
-In fact, while all nodes in the network have consensus on whether a message was created or not, there are no rules on how to process them.
-Logs may be directly sent to /dev/null, logged to disk, saved an indexed database, or even sent by non-blockchain means (email/telegram/sms), all of these are at the sole discretion of the given node.
+While all nodes in the network have a consensus on whether a message was created, there are no rules for processing them.
+Logs may be directly sent to /dev/null, logged to disk, saved in an indexed database, or even sent by non-blockchain means (email/telegram/sms); these are at the sole discretion of the given node.

 Message layout